Nikon D800 vs Olympus E-M10 II

 Studio photographers will appreciate that the Nikon D800 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D800 and E-M10 II can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800 and the Olympus E-M10 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.